veos-sxarr-NEC/veoffload/doc/GettingStarted.md

   return 0;
 }
 ~~~

-A program using VEO needs to include "ve_offload.h".
-In the header, the prototypes of VEO functions and constants for
-VEO API are defined.

-To execute a VE function with VEO:
+To call a VE function in a statically linked executable:
 1. Create a process on a VE node by veo_proc_create_static().
  Specify VE node number and an executable to run on the VE.
  A VEO process handle is returned.